 - JVM exceptions: Exceptions are referred to as those exceptions which are raised automatically by the JVM (Java Virtual Machine) whenever a particular event occurs.
 Examples are ArrayIndexOutOfBoundsException and NullPointException(NPE).

 The top 5 exceptions that occur most are as follows:

 It is thrown to indicate that an array has been accessed with an illegal index.
 The index is either negative or greater than or equal to the size of the array.

 The ArrayIndexOutOfBoundsException is a Runtime Exception thrown only at runtime.
 The Java Compiler does not check for this error during the compilation of a program.

-StackOverflowError is an error which Java doesn’t allow to catch, for instance, stack running out of space, as it’s one of the most common runtime errors one can encounter.
+StackOverflowError is an error that Java doesn’t allow to catch, for instance, a stack running out of space, as it’s one of the most common runtime errors one can encounter.
 The main cause of the StackOverflowError is that we haven’t provided the proper terminating condition to our recursive function or template, which means it will turn into an infinite loop.

 This exception is thrown when forcefully string is been converted to numeric value but the format of the input string is not supported.
 For example, parsing a string to an integer where NULL is assigned in the string throwing unchecked exceptions.

 Null is a special value used in Java.
 It is mainly used to indicate that no value is assigned to a reference variable.
 It is a runtime Exception where a special null value can be assigned to an object reference.
 NullPointerException is thrown when a program attempts to use an object reference that has the null value.